jeju5/management/cs/aws/aws_developer.md

   * message queue management system
   * message is a job message that tells a service to execute some tasks
   * SQS is a pull(=poll) based system (for example EC2 instance will have to pull message from SQS)
+  * you can retrieve 1~10 msg at one time
   * SQS allows you to decouple components of an app so they run independently.
   * Message maximum 256KB text in any format.
   * Queue Types